MatthewGreenspun/Automate-Google-Classroom/README.md

    - course_ids - array of courseids for the courses that the announcement is posted to
    - title - the title of the annoucement only used in the app, not in Google Classroom.
    - announcement_text - the text of the announcement.
    - scheduled_time - time to post the announcement.
+Stored as VARCHAR\(5\) in form hh:mm.
 4. Short_Answer_Questions
    - question_id - primary key unique identifier of the announcement.
    - user_id - foreign key Google id of the user who posts tbe announcement.